 The word means anointed one or messiah in Greek.
 For that reason, Christians refer to Jesus of Nazareth as Jesus Christ or simply Christ.

 The words in parentheses are part of the formal name.
 The church’s central belief is that the Bible should be the only basis for faith and conduct and that each person can interpret the Bible for himself.
 All clergy in the denomination may be referred to as ministers.
 Pastor applies if a minister leads a congregation.
 On first reference, use the Rev. before a cleric’s name.
 On second reference, use only the last name.

 A group of political conservatives who generally also represent conservative theological views.
 It was founded in 1989 by televangelist Pat Robertson and is considered the successor to the Moral Majority, founded by the Rev. Jerry Falwell in 1979.
 See Moral Majority.

 The world’s largest religion is based on the life and teachings of Jesus as described in the New Testament.
-Believers, called Christians, consider him the Son of God, whose Crucifixion served as atonement for all human sins and whose Resurrection assures believers of life after death.
+Believers, called Christians, consider Jesus the Son of God, whose crucifixion served as atonement for all human sins and whose resurrection assures believers of life after death.
 The original Christians were Jews who believed that Jesus was the Messiah promised in the Hebrew Bible; other Jews disagreed, however, and eventually Christianity became distinct from Judaism as the Apostle Paul and others spread the faith to gentiles.